 I’m in week one of a four-week course on video editing through my church, and am excited to see what other insights I glean that I can share with you all!
 I want you all to have top-quality videos so that the world hears your message and your vision loud and clear!

 Have any questions?
 Any products you’ve used that you’ve loved and want me to include on these lists?
-Let me know in the comments!
+Contact me and let’s talk more!

 This article has been created as a unique way to help the video class at Central United Methodist Church raise funds for their programming.
 They already had students looking to purchase these materials, and with affiliate linking they’ll be able to capitalize on those purchases.
 Do you have a program in mind that you think could benefit from this kind of program or blog post?
 Email me at email@example.com and I’d be happy to talk more with you about the possibilities!